leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 In this chapter we will go on a whirlwind tour from the general concept of a computer to the paradigm of object oriented programming.

-We will cover a lot of ground, but after reading this chapter carefully, you will have a solid foundation of modern software principles, that we wild built upon in the following chapters.
+We will cover a lot of ground, but after reading this chapter carefully, you will have a solid foundation of modern software principles, that we will built upon in the following chapters.

 So, what is a computer anyway?